zyong812/zyong812.github.io/_posts/2018-11-17-A_survey_on_deep_learning_applications_in_multimedia.md

 Furthermore, I categorized above multimodal applications in the table into following 3 classes.

 * **Retrival**: We want to retrieve data by using data from another modal.
 An important work for this task is how to define the similarity between cross-modal data.
 Example applications from the above table are image retrival by text or audio.
-* **Transalation**: We want to tranlate data from one modal to another modal with the similar semantic meaning.
+* **Translation**: We want to tranlate data from one modal to another modal with the similar semantic meaning.
 Example-based and generative deep learning methods are applied for this task.
 Example applications from above table are image captioning, audio to text translation, text to audio sythesis.
 * **Co-learning**: We want to make more robust and accurate predictions by using data from different modals.
 Example application is audio-video speech recognition.
 Here I have a question.
 If we always have sufficient unimodal data, usually we can train good enough prediction model, co-learning may not be so meanningful in this case.
 Therefore, can we say co-learning is meaningful only when we don't have sufficient unimodal data?